xcp-ng/randstream/README.md

 generating large, arbitrary datasets for testing.

 The utility uses a **seed** to ensure that the generated data is reproducible.
-In order to be validatable without regeneration on the data, the stream includes a **checksum** of 4 bytes at the end of each chunk.
+In order to be validatable without regeneration on the data, the stream is processed in chunks (32KB by default), and each chunk includes a **checksum** of 4 bytes at its end for integrity verification.
 It also uses **parallel processing** to ensure maximum throughput on modern hardware, while keeping the output identical independently of the number of parallel tasks.